kjayres/AMP-DFM/README.md

-# AMP-DFM: Antimicrobial Peptide Discrete Flow Matching
+# AMP-DFM: Discrete Flow Matching for Multi-Property Antimicrobial Peptides

 This repository contains the core functions and code from my MSc thesis.
 This project involved designing a generative antimicrobial peptide model, AMP-DFM, to overcome core limitations in generative AMP models - notably, the increased toxicity risk that emerges from solely optimising the antimicrobial potency of generated peptides.